Vasileios20/real-estate/README.md

 ### Listing Page

-  The Listing Page displays the listing's images [on top of the page](/documentation/features/Listing_Page(1).png), the [listing's features bellow](/documentation/features/Listing_Page(2).png) and a button to add to or remove from wishlist.
+  The Listing Page displays the listing's images [on top of the page](/documentation/features/Listing_Page(1).png) in a carusel, when hovered over image a tooltip with a message to click on image for larger view, the [listing's features bellow](/documentation/features/Listing_Page(2).png) and a button to add to or remove from wishlist.
   If user is not logged in will and try to add to list will be redirected to sign in page.

 #### Images Modal

-  When click on an image, the [modal](/documentation/features/Images_modal.png) will pop up and display all the images.
+  When click on an image, the [modal](/documentation/features/Images_modal.png) will pop up and display the images in a carusel.

 ### Add Listing Page